-No trends in mid-latitude cyclones crossing the Mediterranean basin have been detected for recent decades (Lionello et al., 2016).
-For Mediterranean hurricanes ("medicanes"), no observed trends are known because of insufficient monitoring.
+No trends in mid-latitude cyclones crossing the Mediterranean Basin have been detected for recent decades (Lionello et al., 2016).
+For Mediterranean hurricanes ('medicanes'), no observed trends are known because of insufficient monitoring.
 In the future, mid-latitude cyclones and medicanes are projected to decrease in frequency, but medicane intensity will likely increase (Cavicchia et al., 2014; Nissen et al., 2014; Romera et al., 2017).

 Mediterranean waters have acidified since the pre-industrial period, more rapidly than the global ocean, due to faster ventilation times (high confidence) (Palmiéri et al., 2015).
-Acidification is projected to continue (virtually certain) (WGI AR6 Chapter 11), with a pH decrease that might reach -0.46 in a high emission scenario (Goyet et al., 2016).
+Acidification is projected to continue (virtually certain) (WGI AR6 Chapter 11, Seneviratne et al., 2021), with a pH decrease of up to -0.46 in a high emission scenario (Goyet et al., 2016).